MHBalsmeier/GAME_archived/README.md

 ### Things to be done

 * SLEVE
-* a nesting option
+* an option for non-uniform resolutions
-* ocean dynamics and physics
 * ellipsoidal geometry

 ## Documents